Connections facilitates personalized enrichment experiences for long-term care residents.

 HOW YOU CAN HELP

-conversation and activities.
+Volunteer on your schedule to share conversation and activities.

 Make a financial donation to Connections to provide music and technology resources for residents and volunteer training support.